Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 As you can see, hemp extraction is a rather extensive process.

-For a CBD product to be considered “full-spectrum,” it needs to be comprised of all the various compounds hemp has to offer, like cannabinoids, flavonoids, and terpenes (more on hemp’s compounds below).
+For CBD products to be considered “full-spectrum,” it needs to be comprised of all the various compounds hemp has to offer, like cannabinoids, flavonoids, and terpenes (more on hemp’s compounds below).
 If a product is labeled “broad-spectrum,” however, it likely contains more than a few compounds, and by definition should offer a minimum of 2 cannabinoids and one terpene.
 It may or may not contain THC.
 CBD isolate is at the complete opposite end of the spectrum and is filtered and processed more extensively to contain nothing but CBD, without any supportive plant compounds.

 What are the benefits of a full-spectrum hemp extract?
 The short answer is that all of hemp’s compounds tend to work better together in a synergistic way.
 Since research shows that using the whole plant maximizes benefits delivered throughout the body by supplying many of the beneficial components in the original plant (known as the Entourage Effect), we try to incorporate as many of them into our full-spectrum hemp extracts as we can.

 What to Expect in a Full-Spectrum Hemp Extract: